gabrielelucci/ambient-display-rro/README.md

 ## Project Structure

 ### ./bitsyko-plugin
 This is the Android Studio project of the plugin component of Layers Manager by Bitsyko Development team.
 Basically this is a tool that automates the copying of the overlays in /system/vendor/overlay.
+[Read more](https://github.com/BitSyko/LayersThemePlugin_Example/wiki/How-to-make-a-Plugin-Overlay)

 ### ./rro
 Here we have the Android Studio projects of the overlays.
+Priority defined in manifest should be >240.

 ### ./out
 Folder containing the actual packaged overlays.